Mahesh17km/CC_project/README.md

 #Usage

 Step-01: Ensure that the 'Amazon RDS' has it's databse running and also check your EC2 instance is up and running.

 Step-02: Go to the client directory in command line and run "npm start"

 Step-03: Go to server directory and run "nodemon index.js"

-A window will pop-up in your browser which will show about the 'Hotel Rooms management' You can add,edit or delete entries.
+A window will pop-up in your browser which will show about the 'Hotel Rooms management'.
+You can add,edit or delete entries.